MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Select **Create**.

-1. On the Success page, to copy the token, select **Copy to clipboard**.
+1. On the Success page, to copy the token, select **Copy to clipboard** and then select **Close**.

     You use this token when you configure the agent.

-1. Ensure that you’re signed into Azure DevOps as the Azure DevOps organization owner.

-1. Select your DevOps organization, and then select **Organization settings**.
+1. Navigate to your DevOps organization, and then select **Organization settings**.

 1. On the left side menu under Pipelines, select **Agent pools**.

-1. If the **Get the agent** dialog box opens, skip to the next step.

-    If a list of Agent pools is displayed, complete the following steps:
+1. If the **Get the agent** dialog box opens, skip to the next step, otherwise complete the following steps:

     1. To select the default pool, select **default**.